kelreeeeey/yap/content/Reading npy files in Odin.md

 >
 >  ```

-After that, i need to make sure several things.
-I utilized [[#^npyformatimpl|Numpy format implementation]] and modified it a lil bit to kinda see what is going on inside all of those.
+After that, I need to make sure/check several things by utilizing [[#^npyformatimpl|Numpy format implementation]] and modified it a lil bit to kinda see what is going on inside all of those.

 The modification was only addition of print functions all over the necessary places
 ```python